nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

      * Each of the logical LEDs can have either one (monochromatic) or three color channels (RGB).
        Such color channel is a physical LED.
      * The project uses Pulse-Width Modulation (PWM) channels to control the brightness of each physical LED.
-       The PWM peripheral must be configured in DTS files, and the :file:`_def` file of the LEDs module must be configured to indicate which PWM channel is assigned to each LED color.
+       Configure the PWM peripheral in DTS files, and configure the :file:`_def` file of the LEDs module to indicate which PWM channel is assigned to each LED color.
        Ensure that PWM channels are correctly configured in DTS and PWM driver is enabled in the Kconfig file.

 #.
 Review Bluetooth options in Kconfig: